bradleymackey/vault-ios/Modules/OTPCore/README.md

-# CryptoStorageEngine
+# OTPCore

-Facilitates the storage and retrieval of secure codes.
+Defines core models and encoding/decoding formats for OTP codes.

 We use the spec defined at: https://docs.yubico.com/yesdk/users-manual/application-oath/uri-string-format.html